 The Uzbek constitution mandates that if the President dies or becomes incapacitated, executive power should be transferred to the head of Uzbekistan’s Senate for three months until a new election is held.
 However, formal Uzbek political institutions are weak, as is the head of the Senate.
 While the letter of the constitution is likely to be observed to provide a veneer of legitimacy, the real succession process will be decided in a closed-door bargain negotiated by the real power brokers of Uzbekistan—the political elite comprising heads of its major clans, security apparatus, and most powerful ministries.
 Their ability to reach a compromise will be essential to ensure a smooth succession.

-Senior Associate, Russia and Eurasia Program
+Senior Fellow, Russia and Eurasia Program

 How long this elite consensus will last in Uzbekistan remains unclear.
 The opaque nature of the Karimov regime, exacerbated by the lack of media freedom in the country, means that few on the outside have a good sense of the changing dynamics of political and economic power.
 Karimov disappeared for three weeks earlier this year, reinvigorating rumors that that he is ill and feeble.
 However, unlike when Putin vanished for 10 days, nobody in the West seemed to notice or care about Karimov’s absence even though Uzbekistan is the most populous country in Central Asia, has the region’s most capable military, and borders Afghanistan.
 Given its size, geographic location, and regional influence, instability in Uzbekistan—at a time when the United States is drawing down from Afghanistan and Russia is flexing its muscles in Eurasia—would have broader repercussions.